hupe1980/golc/docs/content/en/docs/Overview/_index.md

 🎓 **Evaluation:** GoLC simplifies the evaluation of generative models, which are notoriously hard to assess with traditional metrics.
 By utilizing language models themselves for evaluation, GoLC offers a novel approach to evaluating the performance of generative models.

+🚓 **Moderation:** GoLC incorporates essential moderation functionalities to enhance the security and appropriateness of language processing applications.
+This includes prompt injection detection, detection and redaction of Personally Identifiable Information (PII), identification of toxic content, and more.

+📄 **Document Processing:** GoLC provides comprehensive document processing capabilities, including loading, transforming, and compressing.
+It offers a versatile set of tools to streamline document-related tasks, making it an ideal solution for document-centric language processing applications.